j-morano/MIRAGE/README.md

 # MIRAGE

-This repository contains the code for the paper "MIRAGE: A multimodal foundation model and benchmark for comprehensive retinal OCT image analysis", submitted to npj Digital Medicine.
+This repository contains the code for the paper "MIRAGE: A multimodal foundation model and benchmark for comprehensive retinal OCT image analysis", submitted to _npj Digital Medicine_.

 MIRAGE is a multimodal foundation model for comprehensive retinal OCT image analysis.
 It is trained on a large-scale dataset of multimodal data, and is designed to perform a wide range of tasks, including disease staging, diagnosis, and layer and lesion segmentation.
-MIRAGE is based on the MultiMAE architecture, and is pre-trained using a multi-task learning strategy.
-The model is available in two sizes: MIRAGE-Base and MIRAGE-Large.
+MIRAGE is based on the [MultiMAE](https://github.com/EPFL-VILAB/MultiMAE) architecture, and is pre-trained using a multi-task learning strategy.
+The model, based on [ViT](https://github.com/google-research/vision_transformer), is available in two sizes: MIRAGE-Base and MIRAGE-Large.
 The code in this repository provides the model weights and the code to run inference.

 > [!IMPORTANT]
 > This repository is under construction.
 The training and evaluation code will be added upon acceptance of the paper.

+## Overview

 ## TODO